ause-journal/ause-journal.github.io/docs/index.md

 <img width=150 align=right src="/img/logo.png">

-This journal welcomes papers where:
+This journal welcomes papers that describe some automated task where:

 - software engineering tasks are being explored (in some non-trivial manner);
 - **and** the activity being automated (or semi-automated) is too complex for manual analysis (given reasonable resource constraints).